hpcleuven/jupyterhub-doc/getting_started.md

 In the Dashboard, you can either open one of your existing Notebook documents (if any) or create a new one.
-For new Notebook documents, you will have the choice between ones with a Python kernel or with an R kernel (see also the (./software_installation) page).
+For new Notebook documents, you will have the choice between ones with a Python kernel or with an R kernel.
 These are then powered by the CPU cores (and possibly GPU cards) allocated to your compute job on the cluster.

+## Recorded tutorial

+A detailed explanation and step-by-step tutorial of the JupyterHub can be found [here](https://kuleuven.mediaspace.kaltura.com/media/JupyterHub-LunchBox-2021-10-19/1_lxer6oid).
+The two example notebooks used in the tutorial can be found [here](https://github.com/w-lampaert/JupyterHub_examples).
+The example conda environments created as on the [software installation page](https://github.com/hpcleuven/jupyterhub-doc/blob/master/software_installation.md) can be used for these notebooks.